 Letter 9: You have complained, most holy sir, that we have both been silent too long.

-Sidonius to his lord Bishop Faustus, greetings.
+Sidonius to his lord and bishop Faustus, greeting.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.